rogov-dvp/Java-Projects/PLAYME/README.md

-## JDK Requirements
+## JRE Requirements

-"Malzars-Maze.jar" - Requires <b>JDK 13.0.0 or above</b>
+"Malzars-Maze.jar" - Requires <b>JRE 8 or above</b>

-"Brick-Breaker-Game.jar" - Requires <b>JDK 13.0.0 or above</b>
+"Brick-Breaker-Game.jar" - Requires <b>JRE 8 or above</b>

-## Checking your JDK version
+## Checking your JRE version

 (1.)
 Open 'Command Prompt' (Windows) or 'Terminal' (macOS) on your machine.

 (2.)
 Type ``` java -version ```

 (3.)
 If you get an output that shows "1.8.0 or above".
 Then running the "Malzars-Maze.jar" should work.
-If there is an error output, it is most likely that JDK has not been installed.
+If there is an error output, it is most likely that JRE has not been installed.

-## Installing JDK
+## Installing JRE

-You can get the latest JDK here : <a href="https://www.oracle.com/technetwork/java/javase/downloads/index.html">Install latest Java Development Kit (JDK)</a>
+You can get the latest JDK here : <a href="https://www.java.com/en/download/">Install latest Java Development Kit (JRE)</a>

-Currently, on Jan 3rd, 2020, the latest JDK is version 13.0.0.
+Currently, on Jan 3rd, 2020, the latest JRE is version 8.